kenhding/MODINSdoc/docs/source/dockerGuides.rst

 .. warning::

-   Importantly, please specify the ``--name`` involves your user name, otherwise Docker will assign a name randomly, these random named would be seen as a redundant process and cleaned during the maintanance.
-In addition, ``it`` mostly used in debugging session, you may use ``-rm`` when running real analysis.
+   Importantly, please specify the ``--name`` involves your user name, otherwise, Docker will assign a name randomly, these random names would be seen as a redundant process and cleaned during the maintenance.
+In addition, ``-it``mostly used in debugging sessions, you may use ``-rm`` when running real analysis.

-One the previous step excuted, you will see the command header becomes:
+One the previous step executed, you will see the command header becomes:

 ::

    [root@<container ID>]#

 Because freesurfer requires a license, you need to download a free license in order to use the software via link_.
-Then, copy the license file to the revelent path in the freesurfer software:
+Then, copy the license file to the relevant path in the freesurfer software:

 ::

    cp /mnt/data/derivatives/license.txt /usr/local/freesurfer/.license

-Further, setup the display variable $DISPLAY with your own computer IP:
+Further, we set up the display variable $DISPLAY with your own computer IP:

 ::

    export DISPLAY=10.136.26.238:0.0

-where you have to replace ``10.136.26.238`` by your own ip address.
-Last step is just open freeview:
+where you have to replace ``10.136.26.238``with your own IP address.
+The last step is just open freeview:

 ::

    freeview

 .. image:: freeview_img.png
-   :width: 80pt
+   :width: 600pt